 "Encrypted online examination" means an examination offered over the Internet that is (1) inaccessible to anyone but the student taking the examination, who must have a unique login and password to see it, and (2) protected with security measures that make it unreadable if it is electronically stolen.
 In addition, the student must not have the ability to download and save the examination in any readable form.

-"Instructor" means an individual who (1) lectures in an approved educational offering, or (2) creates an interactive Internet or self-study course.
+"Instructor" means an individual who (1) lectures in an approved educational offering, or (2) creates an interactive Internet or on-demand course.

 "Licensee" means a person licensed by the Department of Commerce for whom an examination is required before licensure.

 "Live course" means any learning experience that is actively led by an instructor, either online or in a classroom setting, that offers person-to-person, real-time feedback.
 A live course offered online must: